Unity-Technologies/multiplayer-community-contributions/Transports/com.community.netcode.transport.webrtc/README.md

 - `stun:stun.ekiga.net:3478`
 - `stun:stun.iptel.org:3478`

-**NOTE:** STUN-only connections can fail with symmetric NATs.
-Add at least one TURN server in **Custom ICE Servers** before going to production.
+> STUN-only connections can fail with symmetric NATs (Mobile Networks).
+So, before going to production, it is recommended that you add at least one TURN server in **Custom ICE Servers** in the Inspector.

 ## WebGL